PersiaML/tutorials/src/customization/index.md

 ### Customize PERSIA Training Context

-After above, a PERSIA training context should be created to acquire dataloder and manage sparse embedding.
+After above, a PERSIA training context should be created to manage training environments.

 ```python
 # train.py